 The distance of a node from a particular node i in an E_n mesh is at most n-1 "hops".
-Furthermore, of the N-1 = 3n(n-1) nodes other than i, 6 are at distance 1, 12 are at distance 2, and so on, up to the 6(n-1) at distance n-1.
+Furthermore, of the N-1=3n(n-1) nodes other than i, 6 are at distance 1, 12 are at distance 2, and so on, up to the 6(n-1) at distance n-1.

 Each node is attached to a processor connected via a local bidirectional port.

-In addition, each node i has six ports, numbered 0 through 5, each of them connecting it to a different neighbor, n(i, 0) through n(i, 5), respectively (see Figure 2).
-Each of these ports is full-duplex.
+In addition, each node i has six ports, numbered 0 through 5, each of them connecting it to a different neighbor, n(i,0) through n(i,5), respectively (see Figure 2).
+Each of this ports is full-duplex.

 The node has a total of N_b buffers to store the packets in transit.
 The processor injects packets to the interconnect through the local ports when both 1) the local port is available and 2) there is an available buffer to store the packet.
 Otherwise, the packet waits in a queue until the required resources are freed.
 In-transit packets follow the same procedure.
-Packets are always routed through a minimallength path towards their destination.
-Each time the packet
+Packets are always routed through a minimal-length path towards their destination.
+Each time the packet arrives at a new node, the next node on a minimal path to destination is computed and the router attempts to forward the packet.
+If either the port is busy or no buffers in the next node are available, the packet waits.
+When the packet finally arrives to a destination node, it is ejected from the interconnect through the local processor port.